Coming to Blows with Your Runny Nose: How to Improve Indoor Air Quality & Reduce Allergens

 Look for air filters that handle particulate matter, such as dust and dander, as well as chemical matter.
-Central air cleaners that operate when your furnace fan is on work well.
+Central air cleaners, like the Anthony Clean Machine, that operate when your furnace fan is on work well.
 The best kinds of filters for people with allergies are high-efficiency particulate air (HEPA) filters, which are specially designed to remove allergens from the air.

 Ionize Your Air